Prosthetic Options for Symbrachydactyly

 For parents of children with symbrachydactyly, they may want to connect with the group the Lucky Fin Project.
 This cause was formed after the founder had a daughter with symbrachydactyly.
 This organization is a support network for parents that offers resources, education, information about specialized camps and prosthetic care for children.
 You can also find more resources here: Resources for Parents of Children with Upper Limb Differences or Limb Loss.

 Want to learn more about our fitting process, how referrals work and how to obtain a device for yourself or your child?
 Check out our article, The Process of Getting a Prosthetic Device: From Start to Finish.
+You may also find this article helpful: Terminal Devices for Babies, Children and Adolescents.

 If you’re ready to speak with our clinical team about prosthetic options, simply contact us and ask for a consultation.
 We offer them in person and via video chat.
 Do you or someone you know have symbrachydactyly and want to let your peers know about your experience?
 We’d love it if you left a comment below.
 Thanks for reading!